EAN-13 vs EAN-8: Which Product Barcode Do You Need?

 EAN-13 Encoding

-This is why EAN-13 barcodes look like they only have 12 digits in the bar pattern — the 13th digit (the leading country code digit) is encoded as a parity selection.
+This is why EAN-13 barcodes look like they only have 12 digits in the bar pattern.
+The 13th digit (the leading country code digit) is encoded as a parity selection.

 EAN-8 Encoding